ulises-jimenez07/coding_exercises/code_patterns.md

 ### Monotonic Stack
 **When to use:** Next greater/smaller element, histogram problems

+**How it works:** Maintain a stack that keeps elements in increasing or decreasing order.
+When you encounter an element that breaks the order, pop elements from the stack until order is restored.
+The popped elements have found their next greater or smaller element.
+This avoids nested loops for O(n) time.

 ```python
 def mono_stack(insert_entries):
     stack = []  # maintains decreasing order